mikhail-gonnochenko/Pinterest-Pin-creator/README.md

-Pinterest-Pin-creator

-AI-powered system that transforms real photos into Pinterest-ready pins — automatically optimized for format, SEO, and board placement.

-From photo upload to SEO-ready pin in a single automated flow.
+VivaPortugal AI Content Automation Stack

+End-to-end AI workflow for transforming raw product and travel photos into Pinterest-ready visual assets with SEO and board placement logic.

+From a single image → premium visual → Pinterest traffic asset in one automated, production-oriented flow.

 Why it matters

-Pinterest rewards consistent, high-quality vertical content, but creating and optimizing pins manually is slow, repetitive, and hard to scale.
+Pinterest rewards consistent, high-quality vertical content, but producing it manually is slow, repetitive, and hard to scale.

-Creators and brands typically struggle with three core problems:
+Creators and brands typically face three problems:

-⏱️ Time — turning photos into Pinterest-ready pins takes minutes per image
+⏱️ Time — preparing visuals, crops, and metadata takes minutes per image

 📉 SEO uncertainty — weak titles, descriptions, or wrong boards limit reach

-🔁 Lack of scalability — manual workflows don’t support daily publishing
+🔁 Poor scalability — manual workflows don’t support daily publishing

-Pinterest-Pin-creator automates the entire process:

-raw image → optimized pin → SEO metadata → correct board placement

-The outcome

-Faster content production

-Consistent visual quality

-Higher chances of saves, impressions, and long-term organic reach
+This project demonstrates how AI can be used to automate the full Pinterest content pipeline — from raw image input to a traffic-ready pin.

-This tool is built for sustainable Pinterest growth, not short-term tricks or paid ads.
+The focus is on long-term organic reach, not short-term hacks or paid ads.

-Developed and tested on real travel photography from Portugal in live Pinterest experiments.
+What this repository demonstrates

+This repository documents a two-layer AI workflow:

+Visual asset creation (product & lifestyle visuals)

+Pinterest optimization & distribution logic

+Together, they form a reusable AI content automation stack.

+Layer 1 — AI Product & Lifestyle Visual Generation
+Purpose

+Transform a raw product photo into premium Portuguese-themed lifestyle mockups without manual preparation.

+Workflow

+1️⃣ Original product image (raw input)

+Standard product photo

+No pre-cut PNG required

+2️⃣ AI background isolation

+The system isolates the product from its original background

+Produces a clean product asset suitable for composition

+3️⃣ AI-generated Portuguese lifestyle mockups

+Realistic environments inspired by Portugal

+Soft daylight, natural shadows, premium aesthetic

+Multiple variations (location, mood, lighting)

+This removes the need for:

+manual background removal

+external mockup preparation

+Photoshop-based workflows

+Layer 2 — Pinterest Pin Creator & SEO Optimizer
+Purpose

+Convert any visual (travel photo or product mockup) into a Pinterest-ready pin optimized for reach and saves.

 What it does

-The system automatically:

 Crops images to the Pinterest-recommended 2:3 ratio (1000×1500)

-Preserves key visual elements (landmarks, horizon, subject)
+Preserves key visual elements (subject, landmarks, leading lines)

-Detects location (city / region / country)

-Generates SEO-optimized metadata:
+Generates Pinterest-optimized metadata:

+SEO title

-Pin titles
+Pin description

-Descriptions

 Hashtags

-Recommends the most relevant Pinterest board and section
+Recommends the most relevant Pinterest board using fixed decision logic

-No manual editing.
-No Photoshop.
-No guessing.
+The output is a ready-to-publish Pinterest asset — no manual editing required.

+End-to-End Flow (Product → Pinterest)
+Raw product photo
+→ AI background isolation
+→ Lifestyle mockup generation
+→ Pinterest 2:3 crop
+→ SEO metadata
+→ Board recommendation
+→ Pinterest-ready pin

+The same Pinterest optimization layer is also used for:

+travel photography

+lifestyle imagery

+brand visuals

 Use cases